Healthcare in Nigeria: Geographic inequality

 Healthcare in Nigeria is influenced by different local and regional factors that impact the quality or quantity present in one location.
 Due to the aforementioned, the healthcare system in Nigeria has shown spatial variation in terms of availability and quality of facilities in relation to need.
-However, this is largely as a result of the level of state and local government involvement and investment in health care programs and education.
-Also, the Nigerian ministry of health usually spend about 70% of its budget in urban areas where around 50% of the population resides.
+However, this is largely a result of the level of state and local government involvement and investment in healthcare programs and education.
+Also, the Nigerian Ministry of Health usually spends about 70% of its budget in urban areas where around 50% of the population resides.